Frequently Asked Questions

 When is it best to take the Semester in Dialogue?

 Students often take the semester near the end of their undergraduate education as a means to explore what they are doing and why it matters, but the choice is yours based on your individual needs and preferences.

 How often are course themes repeated?

 Program themes are selected based on emerging opportunities to link coursework with community.
 Although some themes are occasionally repeated, there is no regular schedule for this to occur.
-Regardless of theme, all program offerings provide similar opportunities for immersion in dialogue, self-exploration and community engagement.
+Regardless of theme, all program offerings provide similar opportunities for immersion in dialogue-archive, self-exploration and community engagement.